 Targeting your ads

-Targeting ads so that they show to the right customers is an essential part of a successful advertising campaign.
-You might have designed the perfect ad to attract your customers to your business, but unless you show it to the right people at the right time, your ad alone won't help you reach your goal.
+Targeting ads is an essential part of a successful advertising campaign.
+You may have designed the perfect ad, but you'll need to show it to the right people at the right time to better reach your goal.
 AdWords offers different ways of targeting your ads.

-Targeting your ads to appear on Google search and search partner sites
+Targeting your ads on Google search and search partner sites

 Here's how you can target your text ads on Google search and the Google Search Network:

-- Keyword targeting: Choose words or phrases relevant to your product or service so that your ads appear when customers use those terms to search on Google or search partner sites, like AOL.
-By creating a highly relevant keyword list, you increase your chances of showing your ads to the most interested customers.
+- Keyword targeting: Choose words or phrases relevant to your product or service so that your ads appear when customers search those terms.
+By creating a highly relevant keyword list, you increase your chances to show your ads to the most interested customers.

-- Location and language targeting: Choose the language and geographic locations – such as a country, region or city – where your customers are located.
-After you set these targeting options, AdWords determines who to show your ads to based on several factors: the Google domain people use (like www.google.de or www.google.co.uk), their search term, their computer's IP address (which can estimate its geographical location), their language preference set for Google, and the languages of sites they visited in the past.
+- Location and language targeting: Choose the language and geographic locations – such as a country, region or city – in which your customers are located.
+After you set these targeting options, AdWords determines who to show your ads to based on several factors: the Google domain people use (like www.google.de or www.google.co.uk), their search terms, their computer's IP address (which can estimate its geographical location), their language preference set for Google and the languages of sites they visit.

-Targeting your ads to appear on websites that partner with Google to show ads
+Targeting your ads on websites that partner with Google to show ads

 Here's how you can target your text and display ads on the Google Display Network:

-- Topic targeting: Target your ad to multiple pages about specific topics at once.
+- Topic targeting: Target one ad to multiple pages about certain topics at once.
 Topic targeting lets you reach a broad range of pages on the Display Network.
 AdWords analyses web content and considers factors such as text, language, link structure and page structure.
 It then determines the central themes of each web page and targets ads based on your topic selections.

-- Placement targeting: Choose websites on the Display Network that your customers visit where you'd like to see your ads.
-If you select this type of targeting, we'll only look at your chosen sites (managed placements) when searching for relevant places to display your ads.
+- Placement targeting: Target websites on the Display Network that your customers visit.
+If you select this type of targeting, we'll only look at your chosen sites (managed placements) when searching for relevant sites.
 Unlike contextual targeting (automatic placements), placement targeting doesn't require keywords.
-A placement might be an entire website or a subset of a site.
+A placement might be an entire website or a subset of a website.

-- Device targeting: Choose to show ads to your customer when they visit Display Network sites only on desktop and laptop computers, or only on iPhones and Android devices, or on all of these.
+- Device targeting: Choose to show ads to your customer when they visit Display Network sites on specific devices, or on any of them.

-If your business sells costumes, you could add the keyword "buy costumes" and the topic "Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events", and target your image ad to iPhones or Android devices.
-Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, or web pages about Halloween or Mardi Gras.
+If your business sells costumes, you could add the keyword 'buy costumes' and the topic 'Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events', to target your image ad at iPhones or Android devices.
+Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.

 Bear in mind